min2ha/ukwa-site/content/target/55693/index.en.md

   "subject": "Brexit"
 }

-# Prime Minister's Office: "We have to invest in good work," – Theresa May's speech at Taylor Review launch

 The Prime Minister spoke at the launch of the Matthew Taylor review of modern working practices in the UK. n her speech she called on Labour for their support in delivering Brexit and other legislation following the loss of her Parliamentary majority at the 2017 general election.